marcinseweryn/Library/README.md

-# SimpleDatabase
+# Library
-Simple Database with GUI
+Simple desktop application with connection to database